 The label for TB12 whey protein states it’s “Powered by biPro.”
 What is that?
-Well, BiPro (Bi Pro) is a trademarked name for the whey protein isolate provided by Agropur Inc, the company that supplies the protein Tom Brady supplements use.
-As can be seen from the the website BiProUSA.com, it's a high quality whey protein that has no artificial ingredients, fillers or added sugars.
+BiPro (Bi Pro) is the name for the whey protein isolate provided by Agropur Inc. This is the company that supplies the protein Tom Brady supplements use.
+As can be seen from the website BiProUSA.com, it's a high-quality whey protein that has no artificial ingredients, fillers, or added sugars.

 Whey protein supplements often come in 2 different varieties:

 What’s the difference?
 Well, whey protein isolate has a higher percentage of actual protein (usually 90-95%) compared to whey protein concentrate.
 It tends to be more expensive and has less lactose too.
 That’s not to say that whey protein isolate is always better though.

 Remember, there is more to milk proteins than just whey protein.
 One can make the argument that the health benefits of whey protein concentrate might be better because it offers a broader spectrum of milk nutrients than whey isolate.
 At the end of the day, what’s better depends on who you are and what your needs are.

 No. The only protein in TB12 is whey isolate.
 Casein, the other main protein in milk differs from whey in a few ways such as: